 Interesting facts you should know about IVF before taking the plunge

-Infertility is nothing common as one among six couples experience it.
-Previously everyone hailed from large families with multiple siblings, nephews and nieces and this is why present couples never imagine experiencing infertility.
-Before getting married they discuss every probable problem that may rise out of their marriage except the possibility of being diagnosed with infertility.
-Majority of infertile women are of the opinion that infertility is perhaps the most upsetting experience of their lives.
-They report high levels of depression and anxiety, almost same as women detected with HIV, cancer or heart diseases.
+Infertility is not uncommon as one among six couples experience it.
+Previously everyone hailed from large families with multiple siblings, nephews, and nieces and this is why present couples never imagine experiencing infertility.
+Before getting married they discuss every probable problem that may arise out of their marriage except the possibility of being diagnosed with infertility.
+The majority of infertile women are of the opinion that infertility is perhaps the most upsetting experience of their lives.
+They report high levels of depression and anxiety, almost the same as women detected with HIV, cancer, or heart diseases.

 - Infertility is very common these days

 As mentioned earlier, infertility is common these days, unlike the previous generation.
 The causes of infertility are related more to women (40%), to man (40%) and 20% resulting due to problems found in both.
 However, only about 5% of infertile couples take resort to IVF in order to help conceive.
 Apart from this, there are also fertile people who opt for IVF for other reasons like single women, same-sex couples.
 This shows how 1 in 50 babies are currently born through IVF.